JMA Wireless Dome set to get new seating

 SYRACUSE, N.Y.
 (WSYR-TV) — If Billy Joel comes to the JMA Wireless Dome for an 8th time, you won’t have to brave those cold metal benches any longer.
 Syracuse University has released that they will be installing new, enhanced seating.

-Announced on December 8, the new layout is set to include chairback seating, that the University expects “work to be done ahead of the start of the 2023 football season.”
+Announced on December 8, the new layout is set to include chairback seating, that the University expects “to be done ahead of the start of the 2024 football season.”

 According to the University, bench seating will be replaced throughout the 100, 200 and 300 levels, resulting in added comfort and accessibility.
 It also means the JMA Dome will have a new seat map and revised capacities for football, men’s basketball, women’s basketball, men’s lacrosse and women’s lacrosse competitions.

-“There is no doubting the enormous impact the JMA Wireless Dome Transformation Project is having on Syracuse Athletics, the five teams that call this building home and the fans who enjoy visiting and cheering on the Orange,” says John Wildhack ’80, Director of Athletics.
+“There is no doubting the enormous impact the JMA Wireless Dome Transformation Project is having on Syracuse Athletics, the five teams that call this building home and the fans who enjoy visiting and cheering on the Orange,” says John Wildhack, Director of Athletics.

 New seating is just one of the many projects that is planned to improve the dome.